 So, again, I added the baby oil to my baby bump and within minutes those red itchy bumps reappeared.

-In the video below, some tips are shared to help soothe the itch of PUPPP:
+The video below has some amazing tips are shared to help soothe the itch of PUPPP.

-Below are some things you can do if you have PUPPP:
+Below are some other things you can do if you have PUPPP: